Treatments · Anxiety therapy

 Anxiety therapy that does not rush you.

-Online psychotherapy for adults across Ontario, grounded in trauma-informed and attachment-based care.
+In-person psychotherapy in Mississauga and online across Ontario, grounded in trauma-informed and attachment-based care.
 Sessions move at a pace your nervous system can actually hold.

 About anxiety therapy at Anchor & Bloom.

-Anxiety therapy at Anchor & Bloom is virtual psychotherapy for adults across Ontario who are living with worry, overwhelm, panic, or the quieter version of anxiety that hums in the background.
-Sessions are offered by Registered Psychotherapists trained in evidence-based approaches including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, attachment-based therapy, and somatic-informed work.
+Anxiety therapy at Anchor & Bloom is in-person psychotherapy in Mississauga and online across Ontario for adults living with worry, overwhelm, panic, or the quieter version of anxiety that hums in the background.
+Sessions are offered by Registered Psychotherapists trained in evidence-informed approaches including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, attachment-based therapy, and somatic-informed work.

 The work is collaborative and paced.
 We do not push, and we do not ask you to relive anything your system is not ready to look at.